-Amy Telligman, the environmental studies sustainable foods coordinator, said a final approval from the campus administration is still needed before the project can get underway, but the land use has been granted.
+Amy Telligman, the environmental studies sustainable foods coordinator, said a final approval of the sprinkler system repair is still needed from the campus administration before the project can get underway, but the land use has been granted.

 “Our plan is to have one full time, non-student garden manager,” Telligman said.
 “We’ll have a lot of opportunity for student involvement.”